-A Zap is an automated workflow that connects your apps and services together.
+A Zap is an automated workflow that connects your apps together.
 Every Zap consists of a trigger step and one or more action steps.
 When you publish your Zap, it will run the action steps every time the trigger event occurs.

 Create Zaps from templates